The Royal Botanic Gardens, Kew commonly called simply Kew Gardens

 NB The walkway is accessable only via the staircase (118 steps).

-With over 800 different species to discover, why not combine your visit to Kew Gardens with a visit to London Zoo, the perfect day out for people of all ages.
+Why not combine your visit to Kew Gardens with a visit to London Zoo, the perfect day out for people of all ages.

 For a great added experience purchase the Kew Gardens plus Kew Explorer ticket.
 The hop on/off is the best way to see all of Kew Gardens whatever the weather